Jodi Black: Career and research

 Black was a research microbiologist at the Centers for Disease Control and Prevention (CDC), where she served as the head for the CDC Cellular Virology Lab in the Herpes Virus section.
 She joined the National Institutes of Health (NIH) as a program officer and director of the Office of the AIDS Malignancy Program at the National Cancer Institute.

 From 2005 through 2009 she served as director and vice president of research administration at the Translational Genomics Research Institute.

 Black later worked as the acting director of the National Heart, Lung, and Blood Institute (NHLBI) Division of Extramural Research Activities.
 At NHLBI, she led and managed the institute's extramural research and training programs.
 She established several trans-NIH programs to support the development and transition of NIH-supported research technologies to the private sector, and to increase and expedite the translation of basic science discoveries into new diagnostics, devices, treatments, and patient services.

 From 2016 to 2021, Black served as the deputy director of the NIH Office of Extramural Research (OER).
-She led and supported development of initiatives, program and grants management policy and processes, and the small business and extramural technology development programs.
+She led and supported development of initiatives, programs and grants management policy and processes, and the small business and extramural technology development programs.

 In her career, Black has developed, implemented, and managed large, diverse, multidisciplinary scientific programs in areas including infectious diseases, cancer and genomics and has developed strategic alliances between academic, healthcare and commercial organizations to leverage resources and capacity across institutions to enhance the translation of innovative technologies from the bench to the market to enhance health.